 Wide variety of activities from hiking up the Soufriere Volcano to scuba diving.

-Grande Terre benefits from a deeper offshore valley pointing towards the Atlantic NE swell source and is the most consistent of the big islands.
-For Basse Terre a big northerly or west hurricane swell is needed to hit the prime spots.
+Grande-Terre benefits from a deeper offshore valley pointing towards the Atlantic northeast swell source, making it the most consistent of Guadeloupe’s main islands.
+Basse-Terre is less exposed to regular northeast swell, so it usually needs a big northerly swell or rare west hurricane swell to light up its prime spots.

 When to go